 Our experiences working with social impact organizations of all sizes have informed how we work with our clients across missions, locations, size and purposes.
 Sometimes knowing where and how to embark on your organization’s work in diversity, equity and inclusion can be the hardest step.
 It is not uncommon for nonprofits, associations, philanthropists and social enterprises to struggle with where to begin their EDIJ journeys and how to shepherd in a more just organization.

 |We’re here to: Listen to you, share our expertise and help you arrive at what makes sense for you and your team.|

 Our in-house talent management leaders provide expert-level thought partnership aimed at working with organizations to uncover where inequities exist within their systems and providing strategic guidance to revise or create new, equitable systems.
 We will help challenge your thinking; change your paradigms, assumptions, and actions; and urge you to innovate in the areas of diversity, equity and inclusion in a way that recognizes the unique internal and external factors impacting your organization.

 Equity Strategy Planning, Development, Design & Implementation

-Our primary focus: To listen and to understand your needs.
-Doing so enables us to design solutions that will meet your organization’s unique environment in a way that is grounded in best practices and DEI-centered principles.
+Our primary focus: to listen and to understand your needs.
+Doing so enables us to design solutions that will meet your organization’s unique environment in a way that is grounded in best practices and EDIJ-centered principles.

 For the second consecutive year, Nonprofit HR surveyed nonprofits in North America about their diversity efforts and collected data from for-profit social enterprises for the first time.
 This 2021 report is complemented by results of the Fall 2020 diversity study that captured how national events have impacted progress made by nonprofits since the 2019 survey was published.
 In addition to detailed survey results, the report includes a compilation of editorials submitted by DEI, talent management and social impact researchers and experts across the sector.